 Putting hummingbird feeders out means much more than just hanging a nectar feeder from any hook or branch.
-By carefully considering where you put a feeder, you will have much more success with attracting hungry hummers.
+By carefully considering where you put a feeder, you will have much more success with attracting hungry hummingbirds.
 When hanging feeders, be sure to consider:

 If hummingbirds can’t see your feeders, they won’t visit them.
 Hanging feeders in dappled sunlight will help them sparkle and shine as birds fly nearby.
 You also need to consider your own lines of sight and the feeder’s visibility so you can watch every bird that takes a sip.

 When considering the visibility of hummingbird feeders, also consider the feeders’ distance from your own viewing area.
 These birds are only three to four inches long, and if your feeders are across the yard, you may not be able to see the details of each hummingbird clearly.
 Using poles or deck hooks can be useful to space feeders out from each other, and can bring the hummingbirds closer to you.

 While you want to see the hummingbirds that visit your feeders, you want to be sure your feeders are safe from the windows where you watch the birds.
 Positioning feeders less than five feet or more than 15 feet away from windows minimizes the risk of fatal collisions.
 We offer window feeders that are safe for hummingbirds and will enhance your viewing pleasure.

 See Also: How to Prevent Window Strikes

 While hummingbirds are tiny, they still need room to maneuver around feeders so they can feel comfortable.
 Hanging hummingbird feeders in dense brush can discourage frequent visits, but positioning the feeders in a more open spot will help the birds feel more comfortable.